Hollis Speedway

-Hollis Speedway is a 0.23-mile dirt oval motor racetrack in Cleburne County, Alabama near Heflin.
+New Hollis Speedway is a 0.23-mile dirt oval motor racetrack in Cleburne County, Alabama near Heflin.

 History

 The track opened in 1979 and operated continuously until 1998, reopening in 2002.

-The track was prominently featured in a 2020 Washington Post article following NASCAR's banning of the Confederate flag at its events, though the Hollis Speedway does not possess NASCAR sanction.
+The track was prominently featured in a 2020 Washington Post article following NASCAR's banning of the Confederate flag at its events, though the New Hollis Speedway does not possess NASCAR sanction.